-Situated just 24km from Alicante and only a short and very scenic journey by hire car, the spectacular natural Canelobre Caves can be found in the slopes of the Sierra de Cabeza de Oro mountains with stunning views of the Mediterranean coastline.
+Situated just 24 kilometres from Alicante and a short (and scenic) journey by hire car, the spectacular Canelobre Caves can be found on the northern slopes of the Sierra de Cabeza de Oro mountain range, with stunning views of the Mediterranean coastline.

-Located near the peaceful village of Busot, this ancient cave system is thought to be the deepest and longest in the whole of Spain, and well worth visiting.
+Located near the bucolic village of Busot, this ancient natural cave system is thought to be the deepest and longest in the whole of Spain.

-The Canelobre Caves were formed several million years ago and are particularly famous for the 70 metre high vaulted cathedral ceiling.
+The Canelobre Caves were formed several million years ago and are particularly famous for their 70-metre high vaulted ceiling.

-The caves are an ever changing wonder of the natural world, with a cavern where minerals have been deposited to resemble ‘candelabras’ – it’s where the name ‘Canelobre’ originates from.
+The caves are an ever-changing wonder of the natural world, with a cavern where minerals have been deposited to resemble “candelabras” – hence the name “Canelobre”.

-The entrance is found some 700 metres up on the Cabezon de Oro, a mountain that’s also popular for hiking and rock climbing.
-The awesome 150 metre long hall is an impressive and unique nature site that no visit to Alicante and the surrounding area should be without.
+The entrance is located 700 metres up the Cabezon de Oro, a mountain that is also popular for hiking and rock climbing.

-In addition to the stalactite and stalagmites, there are also helictites forming delicately along the walls of the cave.
-What’s more, look at the slimy looking formations that are created by running water and cling to the cave walls – these are known as ‘flowstone’ on account of their fluid stone like appearance.
+In addition to stalactite and stalagmites, there are also helictites forming delicately along the walls of the cave, as well as slimy looking formations that are created by running water and cling to the cave walls – these are known as “flowstone” due to their fluid stone-like appearance.

-The natural appearance of the caves is often enhanced with intricate lighting which, alongside the natural acoustics, reinforces the cathedral like atmosphere.
+The natural appearance of the caves is often enhanced with intricate lighting which, together with the natural acoustics, reinforces the cathedral-like atmosphere.

-Guided tours often include coloured lighting to dramatically illuminate the caves and bring alive the jagged teeth of the stalactite and stalagmite formations, often with added music.
+Guided tours also frequently include coloured lighting to dramatically illuminate the caves and bring alive the jagged teeth of the stalactite and stalagmite formations – with added music.

 With their exceptional acoustics and stunning ambience, the Canelobre Caves are regularly used to host musical events and concerts.